feslima/metacontrol/docs/html/_sources/theory/surrogates.rst.txt

 the *Hooke & Jeeves* method, as showed by :cite:`dacereport`.

-As stated before, high-order data obtainment it is an obligatory step in the proposed methodology implemented in \mtc.
+As stated before, high-order data obtainment it is an obligatory step in the proposed methodology implemented in *Metacontrol*.
 Fortunately, :cite:`DACE` also derived expressions for Jacobian (:math:`\hat{y}^{\prime}(x)`) evaluation of a *Kriging* prediction, given in :eq:`kr6`: